 |Cancellation By Participant Within:||Refund:|

-|Fourteen (14) or more calendar days prior to the scheduled commencement date of the Program||100% of the fee paid minus the $20.00 processing fee|
+|Two weeks prior to the scheduled program||100% of the fee minus a $20.00 processing fee|

-|Thirteen (13) calendar days or less prior to the scheduled commencement date of the program||50% of the fee paid minus the $20.00 processing fee|
+|Less than two weeks prior to the scheduled program||50% of the fee minus a $20.00 processing fee|

 Continuing Education Hours Required for License Renewal